-The Jackson Poetry Prize, established in 2006, honors an American poet of exceptional talent who deserves wider recognition.
+The Jackson Poetry Prize, established in 2006, honors an American poet of exceptional talent.
 Eligible poets must have published at least two books of acknowledged literary merit.
 The $65,000 prize is designed to provide what all poets need—time and the encouragement to write.
 There is no application process for the Jackson Poetry Prize—nominees are identified by a group of poets selected by Poets & Writers who remain anonymous; final selection is made by a panel of esteemed poets.
 The Jackson Poetry Prize is made possible by a significant gift from the Liana Foundation.

 The Maureen Egen Writers Exchange Award

 Established in 1984, the Maureen Egen Writers Exchange Award introduces emerging writers to the New York literary community and provides them with a network for professional advancement.
 Each year writers from a single state are invited to apply.
 Winners are selected by outside judges and receive an all-expenses-paid trip to New York City to meet with top literary professionals, including editors, agents, publishers, and prominent writers, and to give a public reading.
 To date, more than eighty writers from thirty-two states have participated.
 They have included Sue Monk Kidd (The Secret Life of Bees), David Mura (Turning Japanese: Memoirs of a Sansei), Fae Myenne Ng (Bone), and Mona Simpson (Anywhere But Here, My Hollywood), among many others.
 The Writers Exchange Award is generously supported by Maureen Egen, for whom the award is named.